Carrs Tavern, New Jersey

-Carrs Tavern is an unincorporated community in Millstone Township in Monmouth County, New Jersey, United States.
+Carrs Tavern is an unincorporated community in Millstone Township in Monmouth County, in the U.S. state of New Jersey.
 It is located at the intersection of County Route 526 and County Route 571.

 Author Caren Lissner wrote about the settlement in her essay A Rumble and a Scream: "I took Carrs Tavern Road (though I couldn't find the tavern)."